FGtatsuro/ansible-consul/README.md

 - It's better to use dedicated directories for `consul_daemon_log_dir` and `consul_daemon_pid_dir`.
   If you use existing directores(ex. `/var/log`, `/var/run`), this role mayn't work well.

-### Only Debian/Alpine Linux
+### Only Linux

-If you want to overwrite values, please also check https://www.consul.io/downloads.html.
+These values are meaningful only on Linux.

 |name|description|type|default|
 |---|---|---|---|